jbiason/blog/content/links/expanding-fuchsia-open-source-model.md

 pull requests?
 No, they are just creating a maillist and writing down how one can get permission to submit patches or become a committer.
 How open is a project that you need to have badge to be able to be part of the project?

+Let me try to explain this by using an analogy: Imagine a house with a huge, sound-proof window.
+Sure you can look inside the house, but there is no way you can tell people that the sofa looks better if facing the other wall, that a vase is about to fall down and break or even get in and help them move the sofa to the other side of the room.
+You wouldn't call that an "open" house, would you?
+Well, that's the current model for Google projects: Look, but we won't listen to you and we won't let you get in to move the sofa the way we actually want.

 "In addition, we are also publishing a technical roadmap for Fuchsia to provide better insights for project direction and priorities."
 Remember the first point